1) Are Deschner products truly “leakproof”?

 Yes.
 (Thread sizes: Slimlines M24x1, Super K 13/16 –20, Mini K ½ -40)13) Why are no rod attachments available (such as clevis mount)?

 We do not recommend attaching anything to the rod because the diaphragm seal is attached to the inner body wall and the plunger rod.
 If the rod is twisted within the body the diaphragm seal will also twist causing it to wrinkle rather than rolling back and forth smoothly.
-A wrinkled diaphragm seal will pinch and rupture quicky.14) Do you offer any stroke lengths besides the ones that are listed?
+A wrinkled diaphragm seal will chafe and prematurely rupture.14) Do you offer any stroke lengths other than the ones that are listed?

 Selectively, but please inquire if you have a special application.15) Can you customize units for specific applications?